National Coalition Party (El Salvador): After 2000

-Today, it is considered relatively minor as compared with the two major organizations, ARENA and the FMLN.
+Today, it is considered relatively minor as compared with the three major organizations, ARENA, FMLN and Nuevas Ideas.

 At the legislative elections, held on 16 March 2003, the party won 13.0% of the popular vote and 16 out of 84 seats in the Legislative Assembly.
 Its candidate in the presidential election of 21 March 2004, José Rafael Machuca Zelaya, won 2.7%.

 In the 12 March 2006 legislative election, the party won 11.0% of the popular vote and 10 out of 84 seats, a major decline in representation, but the party is still the third largest political party in El Salvador.
 At the January 18, 2009 legislative elections the party won 11 seats.

 With no party holding a majority, it can be seen as holding the balance of power.
 However, it usually sides with the conservative ARENA party.

 While the party was technically to be disbanded after the 2004 election, in which its candidate did not gather the necessary 3% of the vote, it was allowed to hold on to its registration by decree; this decree was declared unconstitutional on 30 April 2011, and the party was thus disbanded.

 The party was de facto re-established, registering with the Supreme Electoral Tribunal as the National Coalition ('Concertación Nacional', CN) in September 2011.
 After one year, it added the word 'Partido' ("party") to its full name, which allowed it to again use the traditional acronym PCN.
 Since 2018, the party has 9 out of 84 congressmen and 25 out of 262 mayorship offices.